Skip to content

 Know your rights if a claim is denied

-Aurora homeowners with denied or underpaid claims can file complaints with the Colorado Division of Insurance at https://doi.colorado.gov/for-consumers/consumer-resources/file-a-complaint, which maintains enforcement leverage under Colorado statutes prohibiting unreasonable claim delays or denials.
-Colorado Revised Statute § 13-80-101 establishes a three-year statute of limitations for breach of contract claims starting when the homeowner knew or should have known of the damage, though most policies impose separate contractual suit limitation clauses of typically two years from date of loss.
-Homeowners may also invoke their policy's appraisal clause to resolve valuation disputes without litigation.
+Aurora homeowners whose claims are denied or underpaid can file complaints with the Colorado Division of Insurance at https://doi.colorado.gov/for-consumers/consumer-resources/file-a-complaint.
+Colorado Revised Statute § 13-80-101 establishes a three-year statute of limitations for breach of contract claims, though most policies impose a separate two-year suit limitation clause from the date of loss.
+Homeowners should act well before either deadline and may invoke their policy's appraisal clause to resolve valuation disputes without litigation.

 Ready to get an inspection?